fberrez/minihabits-web/README.md

 ## Features

-- 🎯 Track daily habits with a simple click
+- �� Track daily habits and tasks
+  - One-time tasks with deadlines
+  - Task descriptions and color coding
+  - Quick task completion with undo option
 - ✨ Celebratory confetti animations for completed habits
 - 📊 Detailed statistics and visualizations
   - Current and longest streaks